MonoGame/MonoGame/Documentation/articles/getting_started/3_understanding_the_code.md

 These using statements make it easier to use the code that MonoGame has to offer.

-They are prefixed with Microsoft.Xna.Framework because MonoGame is an open source implementation of Microsoft's XNA framework, and in order to maintain compatibility with the XNA code, it is using the same namespaces.
+They are prefixed with Microsoft.Xna.Framework because MonoGame is an open source implementation of Microsoft's XNA framework, and in order to maintain compatibility with the XNA code, it uses the same namespaces.

 ## The Game1 Class